 Many public power utilities may think they are too small to be the target of a cyber attack.
 Joint action agencies play a critical role in clearing this misconception and helping every public power utility harden its systems for cyber resilience.
 The Joint Action Agency Advisory Council for Cybersecurity convened by the American Public Power Association has developed a framework to help joint action agencies deliver cybersecurity as a member service.
 Learn more and see how you can get on board to strengthen your utilities’ cyber preparedness.

-- Phil Hansen, Vice President of Business Solutions & Chief Information Officer, WPPI Energy, Sun Prairie, Wisconsin
+- Phil Hansen, Chief Information Officer of Business Solutions & Chief Information Officer, WPPI Energy, Sun Prairie, Wisconsin

 - Christopher Kelley, Vice President, Beam Reach Consulting Group, Severna Park, Maryland